iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

+Note that using the `modify-weights` modifies the default traffic split of all future candidate deployments.

-??? note "Verifying the change"
+??? note "Verifying Network Configuration Change"
     You can verify the change in inference request distribution by inspecting the `VirtualService`:

     ```shell
     kubectl get virtualservice wisdom -o yaml
     ```

-    As you continue to send requests, you should see the distribution change (see the `modelName` field in inference responses).

 ## Promote the Candidate Model

-Promoting the candidate is a two step process.
-First, redefine the primary `InferenceService` using the new model.
-Second, delete the candidate `InferenceService`.
+Promoting the candidate involves redefining the primary `InferenceService` using the new model and deleting the candidate `InferenceService`.

 ### Redefine the primary `InferenceService`